fly-hiring/platform-challenge/README.md

 ## Submitting your work

-You'll get an invite to a private GitHub repo in a few minutes.
+We'll invite you to a private GitHub repo based on this template.
 Do all of your work there.
-When you're ready for us to review, open a PR and let us know.
+When you're ready for us to review, let us know.

-Let us know what email address you registered with Fly and we'll give you some credits so you can play around.
+Let us know what email address you registered with Fly and we'll give you some credits so you can play around or launch a dev environment.

 ## Tips and Tricks